himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 ## Making Pass Better

+With pass's flexibility, there are many ways to make it function better for each user's needs.
+For me, there are probably two features/extentions that I've utilized over the years to make my pass experience *much* more enjoyable.

 #### `pass git`

 <img alt="Managing and maintaining the password store with `pass git`" src="../../img/posts/setting-up-pass/animation-hover.png" onmouseover="this.src='../../img/posts/setting-up-pass/pass-git.gif'" onmouseout="this.src='../../img/posts/setting-up-pass/animation-hover.png'" style="max-width: 100%;"/>
 <div class="caption">Use git to automatically maintain your password store</div>

+Pass items are just gpg encrypted text files.
+This means that they are easily version controlled with something like git, which `pass` has built in support for with `pass git`.
+If a password-store is linked up to a git repo, normal git commands (`add`, `mv`, `rm`...) can be used with the store.
+Additionally, `pass git` will automatically create commits whenever the password-store is modified.

+I use this in order to keep all of my devices up to date with my passwords.
+I host my password store's git repo on a private server, and point my devices to it.
+To sync password-stores between devices, simply issue the commands `pass git push` on the updated machine, and then `pass git pull` on the others.

 #### `passmeu`